SolnBenchmark/Benchmark/README.md

 The rank and RMSMD of a participant algorithm are listed in the leaderboards.

 # Group
-Joint the group discussion: [Soln Benchmark](https://groups.google.com/forum/#!forum/soln-benchmark)
+Join the group discussion: [Soln Benchmark](https://groups.google.com/forum/#!forum/soln-benchmark)

 # Participants